-IGMOOVERVIEW

-Founded in 1977, GMO is a global investment manager committed to delivering superior performance and advice to our clients.
+IGMO OVERVIEW Founded in 1977, GMO is a global investment manager committed to delivering superior performance and advice to our clients.
 We partner with a broad range of sophisticated investors, including leading endowments, foundations, corporate and public retirement plans, sovereign wealth funds, financial intermediaries, and philanthropic family offices.
 Our sole business is investment management, and we are privately owned, which allows us to maintain a singular focus on achieving outstanding long-term outcomes for our clients.
 We offer investment solutions where we believe we are advantaged and positioned to add the greatest value, including multi-asset class, equity, fixed income, and alternative strategies.
-Our investment teams are grounded in a common philosophical belief that a long-term, valuationbased approach will maximize risk-adjusted returns.
+Our investment teams are grounded in a common philosophical belief that a long-term, valuation-based approach will maximize risk-adjusted returns.
 Each of our teams has focused expertise and employs its own active investment process best suited to generating above benchmark performance.
 Our experienced investors use both innovative quantitative tools and deep fundamental analysis in managing their portfolios.
+Across our teams, we believe that Environmental, Social, and Governance (ESG) factors are important drivers of success for companies and countries in which we invest.
+Integrating ESG into our investment processes is therefore a natural extension of our efforts to deliver outstanding results to our clients.
 A key pillar of GMO client partnerships is sharing our academically rigorous market insights and advice.
 We are known for our willingness to challenge the status quo and our creative approach to addressing investment problems.
 We candidly share our market views and take bold, differentiated portfolio positions when conditions warrant them.
 Stewardship has been ingrained in our firm since our founding.
 It is critically important in how we manage our clients' capital and how we relate to our colleagues, our communities, and the environment.
 We know that we can achieve better results for our clients and higher levels of employee engagement by bringing together people with complementary skill sets who see things in different ways and have had a variety of experiences.
 We have a long-standing commitment to fostering a culture that celebrates and respects differences and embraces and values what each of us brings to our work, while also encouraging intellectual curiosity and open, respectful debate.
 These core values extend to and strengthen all our efforts in ESG and sustainability.

-Headquartered in Boston

-with offices in San Francisco, London, Amsterdam, Sydney, Singapore, and Tokyo.

-450+ Employees

-125+ Investment professionals

-Assets Under Management